-This book wouldn't exist in the first place without you thank you so much to my incredible readers for your love and continued support.
+This book wouldn't exist in the first place without you-thank you so much to my incredible readers for your love and continued support.

-An enormous thank-you to my wonderful agents Jane Dystel, Lauren Abramo, Gracie, and everyone at Dystel, Goderich & Bourret, for taking me on this incredible journey.
+An enormous thank you to the greatest designer in the world, Letitia at RBA Designs; my wonderful agents Jane Dystel and Lauren Abramo, and everyone at Dystel, Goderich and Bourret.